Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

    azsphere ca-certificate download --destination CAcertificate.cer
    ```

-   The output file must have the .cer extension.

 ### Create an Enrollment Group

 1. From the IoT Central web portal, select the hamburger button on the top-left corner of the screen to expand the sidebar menu.